TREASURIES-Bond prices fall, futures up as Europe stays focus

 By Karen Brettell

-NEW YORK, Nov 14 U.S. Treasuries prices were little changed on Monday, and U.S. debt futures prices rose, as investors evaluated the effects of Italy's still stressed debt valuations even as the country made progress to form a new government.
+NEW YORK, Nov 14 U.S. Treasuries prices dipped on Monday, though U.S. debt futures prices rose, as investors evaluated the effects of still stressed debt valuations in Italy even as the country made progress to form a new government.

 Italy's president asked former European Commissioner Mario Monti on Sunday to form a government after a frenetic weekend during which parliament passed economic reforms and Prime Minister Silvio Berlusconi stepped down.
 See, [ID:nL5E7ME019]

-Concerns over the region remains heightened, however, as Italian debt yields have stayed high and the spread between Spanish and French debt also widened relative to Germany.
+Concerns over the region remains heightened however, as Italian debt yields remain high and the spread between Spanish and French debt also widen relative to Germany.

 Italy successfully sold new debt on Monday, though the five-year bond auction priced with yields of 6.29 percent, up from 5.32 percent a month ago.

 Treasuries "have a bid from stocks being a little weaker and a bid from continued selling of European debt, ex-Germany," said Lou Brien, market strategist at DRW Trading in Chicago.
-"There are lots of good reasons that the safe haven for Treasuries still persists."
+"There are lots of good reasons that the safe haven for treasuries still persist."

-Counterparty risk concerns were also elevated, with two-year swap spreads widening to levels last seen over a year ago.

-Two-year interest rate swap spreads USD2YTS=TWEB, which are seen as a proxy for bank counterparty risk, widened to 45.75 basis points -- the widest level since June 2010.

-Cash bond prices slipped, in contrast.
-Benchmark 10-year notes US10YT=RR were last down 5/32 in price to yield 2.08 percent, up from 2.06 percent on Thursday.
+Cash bond prices slipped, by contrast.
+Benchmark 10-year notes US10YT=RR were last down 8/32 in price to yield 2.09 percent, up from 2.06 percent on Thursday.
+(Editing by Theodore d'Afflisio)

-The U.S. Treasury bond market was closed on Friday in observance of the Veterans Day holiday.
-(Reporting by Karen Brettell; Editing by Jan Paschal)

 * Fed rate hike expected, with focus on outlook, balance sheet